 Two notable common exclusions are flooding and earthquakes.
 Standard policies do not cover these perils, so you may want to ask your agent about purchasing a rider or separate policy.
 Some other exclusions may include normal wear and tear, insect damage and gradual water damage (such as wood rot caused by seepage).

 Learn more: How to buy flood insurance coverage

 Other structures in home insurance are defined as anything not attached to the home but on your property.
 A standard home insurance policy may be sufficient to cover your other structures, but if you have several, you might need to increase your coverage.

 Other structures may include:

 One caveat: if you are using a structure on your property for business purposes, it may not be covered under your standard homeowners policy.
 Something as simple as a shed converted to an office may need an additional rider in certain cases.
 The same applies if you rent out an in-law apartment or accessory dwelling unit through a vacation rental service like Airbnb.
 In these instances, you may want to speak with your insurance agent about a business or rental rider to ensure that you are adequately covered.

 How much other structures coverage do you need?

 Replacement cost value, on the other hand, pays you what it would cost to build a new shed, regardless of the actual value of the burned building.
-So if you built that shed 20 years ago and it cost you $3,000 then — but now it will take $15,000 to rebuild, then you would get a check for $15,000, minus your deductible, and only if that amount doesn’t exceed the coverage limit of your other structures coverage).
+So if you built that shed 20 years ago for $3,000, but now it will take $15,000 to rebuild, then you would get a check for $15,000, minus your deductible (if that amount doesn’t exceed the coverage limit of your other structures coverage).
 Adding a replacement cost value endorsement may not afford you the cheapest homeowners insurance, but it could provide more robust financial protection.